MiKTeX/miktex/CONTRIBUTING.md

 ### What happens next

 A MiKTeX developer will receive a notification.
-If the bug is reproducible, it will be a attached to milestone with an estimated fix date.
+If the bug is reproducible, it will be a attached to a milestone with an estimated fix date.

 Unreproducible bugs usually lead to queries.
 So be prepared to make available additional information.

-Sloppy bug reports will be closed without comment.
-If this happens several times, the user will be blocked for a certain period of time.
-This cannot happen if you have read the contribution guidelines (this document).
+Sloppy bug reports will be closed (or deleted) without comment.

 ## Proposing a feature